tritium3cb/modping-discord-bot/README.md

 ---

 ## 🌐 Language Support
-This bot supports the following languages for all user-facing messages:
+This bot supports the following languages for all user-facing messages (On a per-server basis):

 🇬🇧 English (en)